Influential Women in Sociology From the Last 10 Years

 Zeynep Tufekci

-Zeynep Tufekci is a sociologist and a writer who is a columnist for The New York Times.
-Her work focuses on the social implications of new technologies, such as artificial intelligence and big data, as well as societal challenges such as the COVID-19 pandemic using complex and systems-based thinking.
-She has been described as “having a habit of being right on the big things” by The New York Times and as one of the most prominent academic voices on social media and the new public sphere by The Chronicle of Higher Education.
-In 2022, Tufekci was a Pulitzer finalist for her “insightful, often pr...
+Zeynep Tufekci is a sociologist, and the Henry G. Bryant Professor of Sociology and Public Affairs at Princeton University.
+She is also a columnist for The New York Times.
+Her work focuses on social media, media ethics, the social implications of new technologies, such as artificial intelligence and big data, as well as societal challenges such as the COVID-19 pandemic using complex and systems-based thinking.
+According to The Chronicle of Higher Education, she is one of the most prominent academic voices on social media and the new public sphere.
+In 2022, Tufekci was a Pulitzer Prize finalis...

 #Next »